Crash0015/hello-world-aws/README.md

-# Hello World on AWS
+# Hello World on AWS (EC2 with Full CI/CD)

-This is a simple "Hello World" project deployed on **AWS (Amazon Web Services)** using the **App Runner** service.
-It's part of a university assignment to demonstrate cloud service models.
+This is a "Hello World" project deployed on **AWS EC2** as part of a university assignment on Cloud Providers and Service Models.

+The primary goal of this repository is to demonstrate a fully automated **CI/CD (Continuous Integration / Continuous Deployment)** pipeline.
+Any change pushed to the `main` branch will automatically trigger a GitHub Action to build a new Docker image, push it to Docker Hub, and redeploy the application on the EC2 server.

 ## 👥 Team Members